choas/choas.github.io/_posts/2020-05-02-dockerfile-from-as-c64-emulator.md

 tags:   docker c64
 ---

+> The Commodore 64, also known as the C64 or the CBM 64, is an 8-bit home computer introduced in January 1982 by Commodore International -- [Wikipedia: Commodore 64]

 First, I looked at C64 emulators for STM32 boards and found a project: [Commodore 64 for STM32F429 Discovery board].
 This project shows on the LCD display of a DISCO STM32F429ZI the output from a C64 emulator.
 Unfortunately, I do not have this board.
 Therefore, I looked at another project by Dave Van Wagner, where I can access a STM32 board (e.g. [NUCLEO STM32F401RE]) via a serial connection, on which a C64 emulator is running: [c-simple-emu6502-cbm]

 ![C64 emulator in terminal](/images/c-simple-emu-cbm.png)